coq/opam/PACKAGING.md

     and the version has to end in `dev` like `mybranch.dev`.
  1. The package name should start with `coq-`, for example `coq-color` or `coq-interval`.
- 2. The `tags` field in the `OPAM` file can contain additional metadata (like a categorization or the Coq logical path the package populates) as described in [CEP3](https://github.com/coq/ceps/blob/master/text/003-opam-metadata.md)
+ 2. The `tags` field in the `opam` file can contain additional metadata (like a categorization or the Coq logical path the package populates) as described in [CEP3](https://github.com/coq/ceps/blob/master/text/003-opam-metadata.md)